What Configurable Reporting Means for Corporate Security Management

 - Reporting analytics to track status

-All of these elements aim to help standardize the reporting process so that reporting remains consistent, trustworthy, and a holistic representation of overall operations.
+All of these elements aim to help standardize the reporting process so that reporting remains consistent, trustworthy, and a holistic representation of overall corporate security management.

 What are the Benefits to Standardized Reporting?